Ayman-SIDQI/ft_transcendence/backend/INSTRUCTIONS.md

 to leave the venv use: ```deactivate```

-super user: pongers
+super user: pongers-admin
-password: png123@123
+password: leetpongers123